latex3/babel/README.md

        * Date now defaults to 'persian' in a few locales: Persian, Northern Luri, Mazanderani, Pashto.
        * New calendars: coptic (ar-EG, cop), buddhist (th).
+       * Attempt to deal with german and swissgerman.

 3.76   2022-06-06
        * Calendar conversion with a new macro \babelcalendar: hebrew,